From Edge to Edge: A Flow-Inspired Scheduling Planner for Multi-Robot Systems: INTRODUCTION

 \section{INTRODUCTION}

-Swarm robotics holds significant potential for various real-world applications, including air traffic control, search and rescue missions, and target detection.
-Much research has focused on ensuring the smooth and safe navigation of swarm robots in obstacle-rich environments.
+Navigating multiple robots from one side of an environment to the other through obstacle-rich spaces is a fundamental yet challenging problem.
+This scenario is prevalent in a wide range of real-world applications, including warehouse logistics, drone-based delivery systems, and search-and-rescue operations in disaster zones.
+In this scenario, efficient trajectory planning for multiple robots is the fundamental issue to be addressed.

-In obstacle-rich environments, the primary challenge for multi-robot navigation is effective trajectory planning.
-Methods such as the artificial potential field method \cite{6425500} \cite{9108576}, velocity obstacle (VO) and its variants \cite{RVO} \cite{HRVO} \cite{alonso2013optimal}, on-demand collision avoidance \cite{8950150}, gradient-based local planning methods \cite{9561902}, and distributed model predictive control (DMPC) \cite{soria2021predictive} have been proposed to address it.
-These approaches mainly focus on collision avoidance, reduce computational load, minimize deadlocks, and handle complex environments.
-However, few methods focus on enabling rapid traversal through these areas.
+Current mainstream approaches typically adopt a two-stage strategy: the front-end generates discrete paths to determine the general motion direction, while the back-end optimizes these paths to achieve collision avoidance.
+Front-end path planning mainly encompasses three methods: (a) point-to-point straight-line connections; (b) single-robot planning (A*); (c) multi-agent path finding (MAPF) planning.
+Point-to-point connections and single-robot planning overlook inter-robot interactions, delegating collision avoidance entirely to the back-end.
+In contrast, MAPF accounts for inter-robot coordination but is constrained by grid-based assumptions, resulting in paths with insufficient flexibility.
+Recent research has primarily focused on back-end optimization, addressing collision avoidance, reducing computational load, and minimizing deadlocks.
+Nevertheless, we find that there is still much room for improvement in the front-end path planning, especially in the case where multiple robots need to rapidly traverse an environment with obstacles.

 Achieving rapid passage of multi-robot systems through obstacle-rich areas requires maximizing the utilization of every available path.
 This concept is similar to network flow problems, which aim to maximize flow from source to sink in a network \cite{ford1958constructing}.
 The core of network flow lies in optimizing network capacity utilization to enhance flow and speed.
-We observe that the idea from maximum flow problems can be applied to efficiently schedule multi-robot systems, accelerating their traversal through obstacle-rich regions.
+We observe that the idea from maximum flow problems can be applied to the front-end discrete path planning, accelerating their traversal through obstacle-rich regions.